-This brochure helps explain certain procedures the ***Embry‐Riddle Aeronautical University (ERAU) Financial Aid Office must follow when administering the Financial Aid Programs.
-It contains information for students who withdraw, ceases to attend, or ceases to participate from all classes within a semester/term and receive financial aid.
+The Return of Title IV Funds Policy helps explain certain procedures the ***Embry‐Riddle Aeronautical University (ERAU) Financial Aid Office must follow when administering the Federal Financial Aid Programs.
+It contains information for students who withdraw, cease to attend or cease to participate from all classes within a semester/term and receive financial aid.
 The Return of Title IV Funds Policy, in accordance with federal regulations, will determine the amount of financial aid funds to be returned.
 This policy is subject to change in order to comply with administrative and regulatory requirements.

-Students who withdraw, receive an “F” for *non-attendance or *non-participation from all of their classes are subject to the Return of Title IV Federal Financial Aid Programs Policy.
+Students who withdraw or receive an “F” for *non-attendance or *non-participation from all their classes are subject to the Return of Title IV Federal Financial Aid Programs Policy.

 Students earn a percentage of their federal financial aid each day they are enrolled.
 When a student withdraws from all their courses or ceases attendance or non-participation in all courses in a semester/term, this percentage is calculated by the number of days attended divided by the number of days in the semester/term.

 The amount of federal aid you received and your institutional charges will also be used to determine the amount of federal funds to be returned.

 Students withdrawing beyond 60% of the semester/term will have 100% of Title IV programs funds earned.